First high pass to Haute Asco

 Accommodation

 On all our trips we aim to accommodate our guests in well-situated, clean, characterful, family run accommodation.
 Our suggested accommodation, listed below, is subject to availability at the time of booking.
 We have given details of our favoured venues and those we intend to use.
 If unavailable we will book alternative accommodation of a similar standard.
-Note that for this trip we have not provided details of ALL the accommodation we will use.
-This is because the best accommodation is in short supply and we prefer not to 'give away' our best kept secrets.
+Note that for this trip we have not provided details of ALL the accommodation we will use as we prefer to keep this out of the public domain.

-The accommodation on the GR20 has somewhat of a reputation!
-But we can confidently say we offer the most comfortable GR20 on the market.
-For this trip we have chosen hotels and privately-run gîtes which make our trip very comfortable when compared with other companies - but do not expect luxury.
-The accommodation is basic, simple and clean and includes: 6 nights in hotels, 6 nights in gîtes, 1 night in a traditional mountain refuge & 1 or 2 nights camping.
+It includes: 6 nights in hotels, 6 nights in gîtes, 1 night in a traditional mountain refuge & 1 or 2 nights camping.
 Your luggage will be transported to each accommodation except on 2 nights (Day 4 & 6) when you will be staying in remote locations.
 On these nights you will be required to carry a few extra items in your day pack.

 A single room may be available for solo travellers in Calvi, Corte and Porto Vecchio, but will incur a supplement and is dependent on early booking as the number of single rooms is limited.